ublue-os/website/docs/CONTRIBUTING.md

 A good bug report should describe the issue in detail.
 Generally speaking:

-- Make sure that you are using the latest version.
+- Make sure that you are using the latest version
 - Remember that these are unofficial builds, it's usually prudent to investigate an issue before reporting it here or in Fedora!
 - Collect information about the bug:
   - `rpm-ostree status -v` usually helps